August 23, 2017

 - Do your best — because your best is good enough.

-Far from Perfect, but Successful
+Far from perfect, but successful

 When I finished the semester, my grade was far from perfect, but I still felt successful.
 I learned many lessons, gained valuable experience, and progressed both spiritually and academically.
 I learned it’s okay not to be perfect.

 Now, I no longer worry about getting perfect grades.
-I worry about doing my best and I rejoice in the progress made along the way.
+I worry about doing my best, and I rejoice in the progress made along the way.
 I found when I focus on progression, my grades usually end up okay in the end.
 For those reasons alone, PathwayConnect was worth it for me.

-So if you want to learn to improve your life despite your imperfections, then PathwayConnect is for you.
+If you want to learn to improve your life despite your imperfections, then PathwayConnect is for you.
 PathwayConnect strengthened my self-confidence and helped me grow in ways I never thought possible.
 As I worked toward my goals one step at a time, I felt successful as I progressed through the program, and you can too.

 This article is the fourth and final part of a series dedicated to the lessons Dannielle learned during her experience as an undercover student in PathwayConnect.
 In part one, she talks about friendship.
 Part two is about effort.
 Part three is about individualized learning.